Quansight-Labs/free-threaded-compatibility/docs/porting.md

 In the free-threaded build it is possible for the reference count of an object to change "underneath" a running thread when it is mutated by another thread.
-This means that many APIs that assume reference counts cannot be updated by another thread while it is running are no longer thread safe.
-In particular, C code returning "borrowed" references to Python objects in mutable containers like lists may introduce thread-safety issues.
+This means that many APIs that assume reference counts cannot be updated by another thread while it is running are no longer thread-safe.
+In particular, C code returning "borrowed" references to Python objects in mutable containers like lists may introduce thread safety issues.
 A borrowed reference happens when a C API function does not increment the reference count of a Python object before returning the object to the caller.
 "New" references are safe to use until the owning thread releases the reference, as in non free-threaded code.

-Most direct uses of the CPython C API are thread safe.
+Most direct uses of the CPython C API are thread-safe.
 There is no need to add locking for scenarios that should be bugs in CPython.
 You can assume, for example, that the initializer for a Python object can only be called by one thread and the C-level implementation of a Python function can only be called on one thread.
-Accessing the arguments of a Python function is thread safe no matter what C API constructs are used and no matter whether the reference is borrowed or owned because two threads can't simultaneously call the same function with the same arguments from the same Python-level context.
+Accessing the arguments of a Python function is thread-safe no matter what C API constructs are used and no matter whether the reference is borrowed or owned because two threads can't simultaneously call the same function with the same arguments from the same Python-level context.
 Of course